amunategui/amunategui.github.io/_posts/2016-01-11-anomaly-detection-h2o.md

 month: 01
 day: 11
 published: true
-summary: "See how to use H2O's anomaly detection and R to separate a data set into an easy to model and hard to model subset to gain predictive accuracy.
-We'll also talk a brief look at non-linear dimensional reduction."
+summary: "Use H2O's anomaly detection and R to separate a data set into easy and hard to model subsets and gain predictive insight."
 image: anomaly-detection-h2o/encoding_squeeze.png
 ---
 <BR>